jesster413/agusmakmun.github.io/_project/Titanic-Survivability-Odds.md

 <iframe src="https://giphy.com/embed/ghvWn8S0jiI0M" width="480" height="203" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/movie-titanic-ghvWn8S0jiI0M">via GIPHY</a></p>

-For this project, I want to predict a passenger's fate using machine learning across several different types of models.
-I am also interested in identifying which features had the greatest impact on a person's chances of survival.
+For this project, I wanted to predict a passenger's fate using machine learning across several different types of models.
+I was also interested in identifying which features had the greatest impact on a person's chances of survival.

-This dataset is neatly packaged in a csv file that can be downloaded from Kaggle's [Titanic competition](https://www.kaggle.com/c/titanic/data) page.
-Other projects are not as accessible, and I explore other methods of extracting data in other posts.
+This dataset is neatly packaged in a .csv file that can be downloaded from Kaggle's [Titanic competition](https://www.kaggle.com/c/titanic/data) page.
+In some of [my other projects](https://thedatasleuth.github.io/category/Web-scraping) where the data is not so readily accessible, I have used research and web-scraping techniques to assemble my datasets.

-After I downloaded the 'train' set, I read the data into my Jupyter Notebook to begin my analysis.
-You can see all of the code associated with this project in the corresponding [GitHub repo](https://github.com/jesster413/Titanic-Survival-Predictions).

 ## "Remember, they love money, so pretend like you own a gold mine and you're in the club"

 Whenever I begin with a new dataset, I like to get an understanding of its shape, stats, and potential pitfalls (null values, outliers, categorical data).
 I use descriptors like df.info(), df.shape(), df.describe() as well as a mask I wrote to slice on columns that specifically have null values.
-There are many ways to do this, but masking makes the most sense to me.

 In sum, this dataset has 891 rows across 12 columns, five of which are categorical columns: 'Name',	'Sex',	'Ticket',	'Cabin',	'Embarked' and seven of which are numerical columns: 'PassengerId',	'Survived',	'Pclass',	'Age',	'SibSp',	'Parch',	'Fare'.

+Given that the 'Cabin' category was missing almost 80% of its data, I decided not to try to impute the missing values and instead relabeled them as "UI" (Unidentified).
+The 'Age' feature, however, was only missing about 20% of its data, so it made sense to me to impute the missing values using MICE within the fancyimpute package.
+I decided to drop the two rows in the 'Embarked' feature entirely.

 For illustrative purposes, I plotted some graphs to help visualize the dataset.